mavlink/mavlink-devguide/en/services/camera_def.md

 When the GCS requires a current option for a given parameter, it will use the [PARAM_EXT_REQUEST_READ](../messages/common.md#PARAM_EXT_REQUEST_READ) message and it will expect in response a [PARAM_EXT_VALUE](../messages/common.md#PARAM_EXT_VALUE) message.

+> [!NOTE]
-> **Note** For more detailed information about the protocol see: [Extended Parameter Protocol](../services/parameter_ext.md).
+> For more detailed information about the protocol see: [Extended Parameter Protocol](../services/parameter_ext.md).

 ## Full Camera Definition File Example {#full_example}

-An example camera defintition file is listed below.
+An example camera definition file is listed below.
-This can be downloaded from github here: [camera_definition_example.xml](https://raw.githubusercontent.com/mavlink/mavlink-devguide/master/en/services/camera_definition_example.xml).
+This can be downloaded from GitHub here: [camera_definition_example.xml](https://raw.githubusercontent.com/mavlink/mavlink-devguide/master/en/services/camera_definition_example.xml).

 ```XML
 <?xml version="1.0" encoding="UTF-8" ?>